jcp-org/jcp-org.github.io/docs/Transfer_from_java.net.md

 2. __JIRA Issues__

-   * For import of JIRA issues into gitHub issue tracker you can use [jira-github-issues](https://github.com/doctrine/jira-github-issues) converter.
+   * For import of JIRA issues into GitHub issue tracker you can use [jira-github-issues](https://github.com/doctrine/jira-github-issues) converter.
-     JIRA export feature of this tracker is implemented via JIRA REST API and will only work while java.net JIRA is online. (until 28th of April 2017)
+     JIRA export feature of this converter is implemented via JIRA REST API and will only work while java.net JIRA is online. (until 28th of April 2017)